home-assistant/home-assistant-js-websocket/README.md

 | saveTokens  | Function to store an object containing the token information.                                                                                                                                            |
 | loadTokens  | Function that returns a promise that resolves to previously stored token information object or undefined if no info available.                                                                           |

 In certain instances `getAuth` will raise an error.
-These errors can be imported from the package:
+Each error raised by Home Assistant JS Websocket will have a `code` property that describes the error that happened.
+The error codes can be imported from the package:

 ```js
 // When bundling your application